syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/navigation-modes.md

 {% endtabs %}

-* `Right` - Sets the position of the navigation bar items to right.
+* `Right` - Sets the position of the navigation bar items to the right.

 {% tabs %}